Yang, Beijing

 The settlement here was used to be called Mazhuang (马庄), but with the reign of Wanli Emperor, it was changed to Yangzhen (杨镇 (Yang's Town)) due to the increasing influence of Yang family within the area.

 History

 Administrative divisions

-In 2021, Yangzhen Area consisted of 45 subdivisions, including 4 communities and 41 villages:
+In 2021, Yang Town consisted of 45 subdivisions, including 4 communities and 41 villages:

 Transportation

 Yangzhen is approximately 1 hour by bus from downtown Beijing's Dongzhimen (东直门) long-distance bus terminal.